How to Fix Minecraft Low FPS on High-End PC

 • Go to your Minecraft launcher

-• Edit your profile and on the bottom set your java virtual machine settings to allocate at least 4G.
+• Edit your profile and on the bottom set your Java virtual machine settings to allocate at least 4G.

 3. Update your Graphics Driver